 I know from my interviews with Street production people that they do not put PSA content in just for the sake of “educating” the public.
 If social issues and education can be incorporated realistically into a plotline or character development, they do it.
 But they don’t want “clunk – here’s your educational bit.”
 That’s fair enough, and that’s good storytelling.

 But here, in this brief scene setting up Janice and Trev’s relationship, was the perfect opportunity to get a plug in about responsible animal treatment.
 With the number of dogs and cats with real roles on Coronation Street over the years, I have always assumed there were “animal people” in the writing and production staff.
-Where were they the day this storyline was workshopped around the table?
+So where were they the day this storyline was workshopped around the table?